msibal6/the-college-lifecycle/README.md

     - icon
       - click sound
     - actor
-      - click sound
+      - whoosing sound when it finally disappears
-  - Hovering on
-    - icon
-      - gets bigger
-    - actor
-      - opacity changes
   - Transition between actor stages
     - seems cool but it might be hard given my current renderign workflow
 - better icons
+  - match the tree from sequoia
+  - match the old and new bay bridges
 - cursor gifs for clicking on certain counts
   - cursor image for being on a count
   - cursor gif for clicking it